Stories by Storie

 April 17, 2016

 In all my years of teaching, I don’t think I have ever done things the same way twice.
 This includes the decision about having a dedicated snack time or going without.
 I can’t speak for the masses, so today I’m here to share the pros and the cons of having snack time in my classroom.
-Before you make your decision,… Read More
+SNACK TIME PROS AND CONS… Read More

 Filed Under: classroom management, teacher tips Leave a Comment